-- it is in practice impossible to achieve such perfect competition (it is for instance not sensible to have hundreds of aeroplane or computer manufacturers, or national newspapers);
+- it is in practice difficult to achieve such ideal competition in all cases (it is for instance not sensible to have hundreds of aeroplane or computer manufacturers, or national newspapers);

 - there are some natural or near-natural monopolies (it is for instance not sensible to run more than one electricity cable, or gas/water pipe, to each house);

 - it is sometimes sensible for governments to protect the interests of inventors (through patent protection) ...